The following channels are moving to

-The Xen Project community maintains a number of IRC channels on irc.freenode.net.
+The Xen Project community maintains a number of IRC channels.
 We tend to coordinate tasks, ask quick questions, discuss issues/proposals informally on IRC.
+All channels are hosted on OFTC.net unless otherwise noted.

 - is for general queries about the software, both developer and user questions.
 For developer specific questions use #xendevel instead.